ovh/manager/.ai-doc/30-best-practices/react-best-practices.md

 // ❌ WRONG: Overuse of memoization
 const simpleValue = useMemo(() => a + b, [a, b]); // Unnecessary for simple math

-// ❌ WRONG: Missing dependencies
+// ❌ WRONG: Missing dependencies and using console.log
 const handleClick = useCallback(() => {
-  console.log(data); // data not in deps
-}, []); // Missing data dependency
+  console.log(data); // data not in deps, and should use notifications }, []); // Missing data dependency

 // ❌ WRONG: Memoizing everything